CESNET/etlog/doc/notes.md

 #### Collections

-In the tables below the column note is just an explanatory, it is not really present in the database.
+In the tables below the column note is just explanatory, it is not really present in the database.
+Every document has also a field _id, which is just for internal MongoDB purposes, it is not shown in tables below.

 ##### logs